Student activism: Canada

 In Canada, New Left student organizations from the late 1950s and 1960s became mainly two: SUPA (Student Union for Peace Action) and CYC (Company of Young Canadians).
 SUPA grew out of the CUCND (Combined Universities Campaign for Nuclear Disarmament) in December 1964, at a University of Saskatchewan conference.
 While CUCND had focused on protest marches, SUPA sought to change Canadian society as a whole.
 The scope expanded to grass-roots politics in disadvantaged communities and 'consciousness raising' to radicalize and raise awareness of the 'generation gap' experienced by Canadian youth.
 SUPA was a decentralized organization, rooted in local university campuses.
 SUPA however disintegrated in late 1967 over debates concerning the role of working class and 'Old Left'.
 Members moved to the CYC or became active leaders in CUS (Canadian Union of Students), leading the CUS to assume the mantle of New Left student agitation.

 In 1968, SDU (Students for a Democratic University) was formed at McGill and Simon Fraser Universities.
 SFU SDU, originally former SUPA members and New Democratic Youth, absorbed members from the campus Liberal Club and Young Socialists.
 SDU was prominent in an Administration occupation in 1968, and a student strike in 1969.
 After the failure of the student strike, SDU broke up.
 Some members joined the IWW and Yippies (Youth International Party).
 Other members helped form the Vancouver Liberation Front in 1970.
 The FLQ (Quebec Liberation Front) was considered a terrorist organization, causing the use of the War Measures Act after 95 bombings in the October Crisis.
 This was the only peacetime use of the War Measures Act.

 Since the 1970s, PIRGs (Public Interest Research Groups) have been created as a result of Student Union referendums across Canada in individual provinces.
 Like their American counterparts, Canadian PIRGs are student directed, run, and funded.
 Most operate on a consensus decision making model.
 Despite efforts at collaboration, Canadian PIRGs are independent of each other.

 Anti-Bullying Day (a.k.a.
 Pink Shirt Day) was created by high school students David Shepherd, and Travis Price of Berwick, Nova Scotia, and is now celebrated annually across Canada.

 In 2012, the Quebec Student Movement arose due to an increase of tuition of 75%; that took students out of class and into the streets because that increase did not allow students to comfortably extend their education, because of fear of debt or not having money at all.
 Following elections that year, premier Jean Charest promised to repeal anti-assembly laws and cancel the tuition hike.

+Canadian universities have been active sites for debate and mobilization, with student groups advocating on both sides of the conflict.
+This activism has led to significant polarization on campuses, with heated debates, protests, and resolutions at institutions like McGill University and York University.
+The discussions often involve broader issues of academic freedom and concerns over rising antisemitism and Islamophobia.
+As the Israeli-Palestinian conflict remains unresolved, it continues to be a key issue driving student activism in Canada.